dynamofoundation/hashblock_test/readme.md

 ## Installation

-Download testminer.exe, dyn_miner3.cl and test_algo.txt file into the same directory.
+Download and unzip the installation file into a directory.

 Edit test_algo.txt to your liking.
 The miner will only test one card at a time.